Fort Jackson (South Carolina): History

 Fort Jackson encompasses more than 52000 acre of land, including 100 ranges and field training sites and more than 1,000 buildings.
 Soldiers, civilians, retirees and family members make up the Fort Jackson community that continues to grow in numbers and facilities.
 An additional 10,000 soldiers attend courses at the Soldier Support Institute, Chaplain Center and School, and Drill Sergeant School annually.
 An estimated 3,500 active duty personnel and their 12,000 military family members make the Fort Jackson area their home with about one-third of that total population residing on-post.
 Close to 3,500 civilians are employed at Fort Jackson and 46,000-plus retirees and their families receive services from this base.

 On base, visitors can visit the U.S. Army Basic Combat Training Museum, previously known as the Fort Jackson Museum when it opened in 1974.
 The museum helps visitors learn the history of Fort Jackson since it was created in 1917.
 Admission into the Basic Combat Training Museum is open Monday through Friday, except for federal holidays, and admission is free.

-Located in the heart of the Midlands of South Carolina, Fort Jackson was incorporated into the city of Columbia in October 1968 and is midway between New York and Miami.
+Located in the heart of the Midlands of South Carolina, Fort Jackson was incorporated into the city of Columbia in October 1968 and is midway between New York City and Miami.
 Columbia has direct access to three interstate highways, I-20, I-26 and I-77, and indirect access to two additional interstates within 100 mi, I-95 and I-85.
 Average temperatures in the region range from a high of 90+ °F (32 °C) in July to a low of 34 °F (1 °C) in January.
 Annual rainfall averages around 48 in.

 The fort has a significant economic impact on the local area.
 Annual expenditures by Fort Jackson exceed $716.9 million for salaries, utilities, contracts and other services.
 In addition, over 100,000 family members visit the Midlands area each year to attend basic training graduation activities, using local hotels, restaurants and shopping areas.